LiamV0715/MP3-Parakeet-Paradise/README.md

 ## Bugs and Unfinished Features
 Immediate Fish Spawning in Fishing Game: After restarting the fishing mini-game, there's a chance that the fish appears instantly, which goes from funny to frustrating when it happens consecutively.

 Leaderboard Crowns/Portrait: Addin a crown to the conditionally rendered scoreboards proved more time consuming then expected, let alone making/positioning the correct bird color as a portrait.

 Persistent User Session: The user is indefinetely logged in.
 It may be better to make the token expire after a set time to decrease risk of overloading the database.

 Responsive Design: Some UI elements may not scale properly on smaller screens.
 The first post-deployment updates will focus on making the game fully responsive, especially the menu bird and background videos.

+---

+Created by Liam Vermette for North Carolina State University Software Development Bootcamp on 9/25/2024